holepunchto/dht-rpc/README.md

 * `req.target` - the dht target the peer is looking (routing is handled behind the scene)
 * `req.command` - the RPC command name
 * `req.value` - the RPC value buffer
+* `req.token` - If the remote peer echoed back a valid roundtrip token, proving their "from address" this is set
-* `req.commit` - boolean if you are the closest node and the remote's from address was verified
+* `req.commit` - Boolean set as a convenience if a valid token was provided
 * `req.from` - who sent this request (host, port)

 To reply to a request use the `req.reply(value)` method and to reply with an error code use `req.error(errorCode)`.